What is Test Scenario in Software Testing (Examples)

 What is a Test Scenario?

-A Test Scenario is defined as any functionality that can be tested.
-It is also called Test Condition or Test Possibility.
-As a tester, you should put yourself in the end user’s shoes and figure out the real-world scenarios and use cases of the Application Under Test.
+A Test Scenario is a high-level description of a functionality to be tested.
+It represents a possible user interaction or system behavior, sometimes referred to as a test condition.
+As a tester, you should put yourself in the end user’s shoes and figure out the real-world scenarios and use cases of the Application Under Test (AUT).

 Let’s study this with the help of the video below –